Your vision will become clear only when you can look into your own heart. She who looks outside, dreams: she who looks inside, awakens."- Carl Jung

 The Soul is the thinking and feeling part of us, the part that makes us unique.
 But there is a conscious part of the soul and an unconscious one.
 The unconscious aspect of soul is related to Feminine Spirit, due to the fact that as a culture, we have ignored and rejected that part of ourselves.
 Science calls it our right brain function, which is our intuition, our feelings and our imagination.
 If we want to change our lives, we need to engage that unconscious part of ourselves and balance it with our ego consciousness.
 This balance can lead us to new life.

 And it is our Dreams that can lead us to a new understanding of ourselves and our life.
 I tell my clients that dreams are the soul's response to life.
-Dreams can answer questions we have about our lives by showing us a symbolic story of our lives.
+Dream interpretation can answer questions we have about our lives by showing us a symbolic story of our lives.
 Once we understand the story, we can change it, enliven it and live it.

 Many people complain that their dreams are incomprehensible - weird, strange, crazy are some of the ways they describe them.
 Dreams are anything but that.
 Because dreams come to us in a language we have forgotten, and like any language that we don’t understand, it takes time to learn.
 Dreams speak in the universal language of images, a pre-verbal language that we all learn from the moment of our birth - and perhaps even before birth.
 It is the universal language of our humanity.